Cancer prevention: take charge of your lifestyleLifestyle modification - cancer

 Quit Smoking and Using Tobacco

-Quitting smoking has a direct effect on your risk of cancer.
+Quitting smoking has a direct and strong positive effect on your risk for cancer.
 Tobacco contains harmful chemicals that damage your cells and cause cancer growth.
 Harming your lungs is not the only concern.
 Smoking and tobacco use cause many types of cancer, such as:

 - Certain leukemias